KevinVuk2/RSM_Java_projects/README.md

 # RSM_Java_projects

-These are the projects I did during my Master at Rotterdam School of Management
+These are the projects I did using Java during my Master at Rotterdam School of Management